 The Unit 15 Logistics Team: Our shop in Copse Road cannot hold all of our stock, so currently we have additional storage in Unit 15, Tweed Road.
 Volunteers in this team are responsible for organising the stores, sorting and price checking donations, liaising with shop volunteers and assisting Internet Sellers, Cataloguers and Scanners.
 It helps if you are able to lift boxes and have a basic knowledge of computers and the Internet.

 The Bindery Team: Our bookbinders repair books in the bindery, undertaking commissions for customers and restoring books that are worth saving, ready for sale in the shop.
-Training is provided by members of the Society of Bookbinders.
+Members of the team, who belong to the Society of Bookbinders, will help you to learn the art of bookbinding.
 You will acquire valuable practical skills and be involved in a fascinating craft.
 It requires good manual dexterity, close attention to detail and patience.